claireshu/Flixster/README.md

 The following **additional** features are implemented:

 * [x] Search bar functionality added
+* [x] Back button in Movie Details screen added to return to Homepage
 * [x] Toggle in Action Bar in between now playing and popular movies
 * [x] Refresh display by dragging downwards for new data added
 * [x] Launcher icon changed